What is a Traffic Technician?

 - Traffic Engineering Technician

-Is There Going to be Demand for Traffic Technicians?
+Are There Job Opportunities for Traffic Technicians?

 The states with the most job growth for Traffic Technician are North Dakota, Arkansas, and Kentucky.
 Watch out if you plan on working in South Carolina, Pennsylvania, or New Jersey.
 These states have the worst job growth for this type of profession.